QUTlib/perl-Text-PixelWrapper/README.md

 # Text::PixelWrapper

-Line wrapped to form simple paragraphs, using an approximation for proportional-width fonts.
+Line wrapping to form simple paragraphs, using an approximation for proportional-width fonts.

 The standard measure is a typical 10pt (13.33px) sans-serif font.